What to Do After a Motorcycle Accident in Texas

 When to Contact a Texas Motorcycle Accident Lawyer

-Contact a Texas motorcycle accident lawyer immediately after the crash, before giving any recorded statement to an insurance company.
+Contact a motorcycle accident lawyer immediately after the crash, before giving any recorded statement to an insurance company.
 Three situations make legal representation especially critical.

 • Fault is disputed: When the other driver, their insurer, or the police report places partial or full blame on you, an attorney can challenge that determination with evidence.
 Comparative fault in Texas is negotiable, and every percentage point affects your final compensation.